skybert/skybert-net/src/java/maven-find-artifact-contains-jar.md

-title: Find what Maven artifact contains class
+title: Find the Maven artifact that contains a class
 date: 2020-03-10
 category: java
 tags: java, maven